IBRHUB/DLP/README.md

 - Enable `Silent download`
 - Click the `DLP` overlay button
 - DLP downloads directly without opening the app window

+Duplicate detection:

+- DLP checks the media id before downloading
+- If a file with the same id already exists in `Downloads\DLP`, the download is skipped
+- If the same media is already downloading, the second request is skipped

 Download folder: